voltade/vomeet/docs/websocket.md

-# Vexa WebSocket Usage
+# Vomeet WebSocket Usage

 ## Overview

 WebSocket connections provide efficient, low-latency transcript updates compared to polling REST endpoints.
 Since REST transcript retrieval is not suitable for frequent polling due to server API efficiency concerns, WebSocket subscriptions offer real-time updates without the overhead of repeated HTTP requests.

-This document describes how to connect to Vexa's WebSocket API for real-time meeting transcription.
+This document describes how to connect to Vomeet's WebSocket API for real-time meeting transcription.
 The protocol supports subscribing to active meetings and receiving live transcript updates with proper deduplication and speaker grouping.

 **Implementation Reference**: The `testing/ws_realtime_transcription.py` script serves as a complete Python implementation of real-time transcript rendering using this WebSocket protocol.
 It demonstrates the full algorithm from REST bootstrap through WebSocket updates with proper deduplication, speaker grouping, and live terminal rendering.